ankurp/Dollar/README.md

 ## Roadmap ##

-More functions such as curry function and then ability to lazily evaluate chained expressions.
+* More functions such as curry function and then ability to lazily evaluate chained expressions.

-## Why not extend collection? ##
+* Add extention functions to the Cent library

-1. The project doesnt extend or monkey patch the collection using the extension features to keep it purely functional and
+### Dollar or Cent ###
-2. To not override any methods via extensions if Apple decides to add those methods into the collection class themselves as part of the language update.
-This could lead to inconsistent behavior for those who use the library and those who don't.
+If you are interested only in pure functional programming `import Dollar` otherwise `import Cent` which includes extensions for certain object type such as Array for now but more will be added.